Site, Utility & Excavation Permits

 Site and Subdivision plans approved for early grading must provide this agreement form prior to plan approval.

 Land Disturbance Permit

 This permit shall be obtained to insure compliance with erosion control and all other sections of the Design and Construction Standards Manual when no other permit is required.
-It is required when land disturbance exceeds 2,500 square feet and no is in the city for review.
+It is required when land disturbance exceeds 2,500 square feet and no site plan or subdivision plan is in the city for review.
 The applicant must submit drawings outlining proposed disturbances and erosion control practices (A house location survey, record plat, city topography map with parcel overlay, or a non-engineered outline of the lot, correctly drawn to scale, may be used as a basis for this plan.)
 The drawings shall display the disturbed area by offset distances to the property lines and shall depict required erosion control devices.
 A minimum letter of credit or cash of $1,000 is required unless the "Agreement in Lieu of a Plan" is utilized.
 The funds will be refunded when the disturbed areas are stabilized and work has been completed.

 - A land disturbance permit is also required in conjunction with a rough grading plan or building permit for demolition application.
 A detailed cost estimate of the required erosion and sediment controls must be submitted on the city's plan coversheet.

 This permit is obtained to allow the installation of all underground services and their related facilities (gas, water, cable, telephone, and sewer; and to construct entrances that are being connected to a public roadway).
 Prior to issuance of the permit, a bond is posted with the city to ensure that any damages within city right-of-way or dedicated easements are repaired.
 If the applicant does not perform the necessary repairs, then the bond will be forfeited in its entirety.
 Extensions of the validity period may be requested in writing.